Natural SUSY with a bino- or wino-like LSP: Natural SUSY with a bino-like LSP

 The expected spin-dependent (SD) proton-neutralino direct detection cross section is plotted versus the gaugino mass parameter in Fig. \ref{fig:SD}.
 In this case, the scattering occurs dominantly via $Z$-exchange.
 The $Z\tz_1\tz_1$ coupling (Eq.
 8.101 of Ref.~\cite{wss}) is proportional to a difference in square of higgsino components of the neutralino.
 For $M_1$ large and positive, both higgsino components are comparable and there is a large cancellation in the coupling.
 As $M_1$ decreases, the higgsino components of $\tz_1$ decrease, but the up-type higgsino content more so than the down type.
 There is less cancellation and the coupling increases.
 As $M_1$ decreases further, the bino component increases and the smallness of the higgsino components decreases the coupling.
-The negative $M_1$ side shows more or less similar features until we reach $M_1 \simeq -600$~GeV where the flip in the identity of the neutralino mentioned in the previous figure results in the jump.
+The negative $M_1$ side shows similar features until we reach $M_1 \simeq -600$~GeV where the flip in the identity of the neutralino mentioned in the previous figure results in the discontinuity.

-As far as WIMP detection goes, the SD cross section would influence IceCube \cite{icecube} detection rates the most since the WIMP abundance in the solar core is determined by equilibration between capture and annihilation of WIMPs in the sun, rather than on their local abundance.
+As far as WIMP detection goes, the SD cross section would influence IceCube \cite{icecube} detection rates the most since the WIMP abundance in the solar core is determined by equilibration between the capture rate and the annihilation rate of WIMPs in the sun.
 The scattering/ capture rate of the Sun depends mainly on the Hydrogen-WIMP scattering cross section which proceeds more through the SD interaction since there is no nuclear mass enhancement.
-While some of the predicted values (red points) might well be marginally excluded by the IceCube search, the take-away message is that for the most part the model with $\mu=200$~GeV is on the edge of detectability, as long as neutralinos dominantly annihilate to $W$ pairs.
+While some of the predicted values (red points) might well be marginally excluded by the IceCube search, the take-away message is that for the most part the model with $\mu=200$~GeV is on the edge of detectability, as long as neutralinos dominantly annihilate to $W$ pairs and assuming that neutralinos essentially saturate the entire cold dark matter relic density.